Skip to content

 6. Click OK.

-Pro tip: Watch your inbox for the recall result.
-Confirmation emails arrive within 2–5 minutes on Exchange, or up to 15 minutes on Microsoft 365.
-If nothing appears after 20 minutes, the recall most likely failed silently — send a follow-up email.
+The first time I did this, I almost missed the result email.
+Confirmation messages arrive within 2–5 minutes on Exchange, or up to 15 minutes on Microsoft 365.
+If nothing lands after 20 minutes, treat the recall as a silent failure and send a follow-up.

-Recall in New Outlook and Outlook on the Web
+How Do I Recall in New Outlook and Outlook on the Web?

 1. Click Sent Items in the sidebar and open the message.